 These fundraisers rock for more than a few reasons.

-First, everyone knows everyone so it’s just another chance to get the community together for a little chit-chat, to break up the long winter, or to finally celebrate the arrival of Spring (which I am so ready for!).
+First, everyone knows everyone so it’s just another chance to create community, to get the community together for a little chit-chat, to break up the long winter, or to finally celebrate the arrival of Spring.
 Sometimes, it’s also to raise funds for a specific cause or event, like a family in crisis.

 But every year they have a fantastic chicken dinner.
 Our wonderful neighbor (who also makes the best zucchini bread EVER– hi, Donna!) surprised us with freebie tickets!
 Last year we had the great good luck to sit near a man who loves to bake (and share) pies.